tegonal/gt/README.md

 # re-pull all files of all remotes which are missing locally
 gt re-pull

-# re-pull all files (not only missing) of remote tegonal-scripts, imports gpg keys without manual consent if necessary
+# re-pull all files (not only missing) of remote tegonal-scripts
-gt re-pull -r tegonal-scripts --only-missing false --auto-trust true
+gt re-pull -r tegonal-scripts --only-missing false

 INFO: Version of gt-re-pull.sh is: v0.20.0-SNAPSHOT